 Safety belt use in Missouri has remained fairly constant for the past four years.
 In the 2006 national comparison, Missouri ranked 40th in safety belt usage.
-The 2007 national comparison will not be available until June 2008.
+The 2007 national comparison will not be available until August 2008.
 Missouri continues to focus efforts through public information and education and law enforcement participation in the national "Click it or Ticket" campaign.
-The Law Enforcement Traffic Safety Advisory Council (LETSAC) recently added additional quarterly enforcement dates through December 2008 to focus on safety belt use.
-A statewide program focusing on teen safety belt use has also proven to be successful in increasing use among teenagers.
+A statewide program focusing on teen safety belt use, has also proven to be successful in increasing use among teenagers.
 MoDOT continues to promote the need for a primary safety belt law in Missouri.